grafana/agent/docs/sources/flow/concepts/clustering.md

 network resources such as PVCs and service discovery APIs.

-Clustering is built from the ground-up to be the de-facto answer to "how do I scale my Grafana Agent setup" in the agent's future.
-As an example, in comparison to a horizontally-scalable setup using [hashmod sharding][], clustering with target auto-distribution scales and provides resiliency at _half_ the cost in resources and without the need of changing configuration files for resharding.
+Clustering is built from the ground-up to be the de-facto answer to "how do I scale my Grafana Agent setup" in the future.
+As an example, in comparison to a setup using [hashmod sharding][], clustering with target auto-distribution scales and provides resiliency at _half_ the cost in resources and provides dynamic resharding without the need to change configuration files.

 The behavior of a standalone, non-clustered agent is the same as if it was a 1-node cluster.

 ## Usage

-The following set of command-line flags are used to configure clustering when starting up Grafana Agent:
+The following set of command-line flags are used to configure clustering:
 - `--server.http.listen-addr`: the address where the agent’s HTTP server listens to.
 - `--cluster.enabled`: enables cluster awareness.